wpp/ScreenStream/README.md

-A simple demo on how you get access to a users screen with Chromes `desktopCapture` API.
+A simple demo on how you get access to a users screen with Chrome's `desktopCapture` API in your application.

 <img src="images/3.gif">